A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Introduction

-Our aim in this paper is twofold: on the one hand to weaken the topological and geometric hypotheses that ensure the success of the lion, and on the other hand to give a rate of convergence for the sequence $d(L_{n+1},M_n)$ that only depends on some geometric properties of the domain.
+Our aim in this paper is to introduce and study a quantitative uniform version of the aforementioned betweenness property and to use it in the analysis of the Lion-Man game.
+This allows us to weaken the topological and geometric hypotheses that ensure the success of the lion and to give a rate of convergence for the sequence $d(L_{n+1},M_n)$ that only depends on a modulus quantifying the uniform betweenness property.
 The ideas that led to our results have their roots in proof mining.
-By ``proof mining'' we mean the logical analysis, using proof-theoretic tools, of mathematical proofs with the aim of extracting relevant information hidden in the proofs.
+By `proof mining' we mean the logical analysis, using proof-theoretic tools, of mathematical proofs with the aim of extracting relevant information hidden in the proofs.
 This new information can be both of quantitative nature, such as algorithms and effective bounds, as well as of qualitative nature, such as uniformities in the bounds or weakening of the premises.
-A comprehensive reference for proof mining is the book \cite{K08}.
-The first step towards obtaining the desired rate of convergence is to introduce quantitative uniform versions of the convexity properties used in \cite{LNP1} as main ingredients in the study of the Lion-Man game.
-More precisely, the properties in question refer to the uniqueness of geodesics and a betweenness relation.
+A comprehensive reference for proof mining is the book \cite{K08} (see also \cite{K19} for a recent survey).